 Just think about it for a second: how many times have you gone hiking or just walked outside and noticed something that made you squint and wish you could see it up close?
 Whether it’s a large bird that just landed in a tree 300 yards away or oddly colored mountainside miles and miles in the distance, there’s almost always something that makes us stretch our eyes and wish we knew more about it.

 In other words, spending time backpacking and recreating outdoors makes us realize how small we really are in comparison to the grand spectrum of evolutionary and geologic processes that have been going on here for millennia.
 In turn, this helps us put our own trials and tribulations into a much-needed perspective.

 Nowadays, we almost all have phones or FitBit watches that track our daily steps and activity level.
 While some of us are lucky enough to have jobs that give us daily excuses to move your body, we can still benefit from intentional opportunities to move our bodies in ways that align with our passions.
 When we’re working 40+ hours every week, it’s easy to avoid activity on our off days.

 When I was a young athlete, my coaches placed a big emphasis on developing quick-twitch muscles.
-I primarily played football, basketball, and ran short-distance events in track.
+I primarily played football and basketball and ran short-distance events in track.
 So that emphasis made sense for that time in my life.

 But as I age, it’s more important to me to develop muscles that allow me to continue participating in the activities that I love, like backpacking and kayaking.
 In other words, I feel that I’m now working to develop more “functional muscles” that make more sense for the lifestyle I desire.